abraunegg/onedrive/docs/usage.md

 > - Uses Microsoft Identity Platform v2.0 endpoints (`/devicecode`, `/token`, etc.)
 > - Microsoft Graph scopes properly defined
 >
-> Despite this correct configuration, users signing in with a personal Microsoft account will see the following error:
+> Despite this correct configuration, users signing in with a Personal Microsoft OneDrive account will see the following error:
 >
 > > **"The code you entered has expired.
 Get a new code from the device you're trying to sign in to and try again."**
 >